 High School Introductory ALICE Lesson: Please play video below.

-Since 2012, the Marion Police Department has assigned Tom Daubs as the School Resource Officer to assist with the students and staff of the Linn-Mar Community School District.
-Officer Daubs has been with MPD since 1995 and replaced the initial SRO, Officer Teahen, when he retired.
-Some of Tom’s duties include teaching the DARE curriculum to every 6th grader at Excelsior and Oak Ridge and assisting students and staff with their ALICE protocol (see above for ALICE information) regarding an empowered response to an armed intruder.
-Officer Daubs spends self-initiated time at various school buildings throughout his duty day and responds to calls for service, across the district, as needed.
-Tom is a frequent guest speaker at annual STEM events, middle school career fairs, health classes, etc. He also assists administrators with home visits and the occasional compulsory attendance issue.
+Since 2012, the Marion Police Department has assigned Tom Daubs as our School Resource Officer to assist with the students and staff of the Linn-Mar Community School District.
+Officer Daubs has been with MPD since 1995, and replaced our initial SRO Officer, Jim Teahen, when he retired.
+Some of Officer Daubs’ duties include teaching the DARE curriculum to every 6th grader at Excelsior and Oak Ridge and assisting students and staff with their ALICE protocol (see above for ALICE information) regarding an empowered response to an armed intruder.
+Officer Daubs spends self-initiated time at various school buildings throughout his day and responds to calls for service across the district, as needed.
+Officer Daubs is a frequent guest speaker at annual STEM events, middle school career fairs, health classes, etc. He also assists administrators with home visits and the occasional compulsory attendance issue.